Dale Bell: Other information

 Bell draws his primary inspiration from Gordon Parks, an artist who was his mentor.
 Bell gave Parks his first directing job in 1968 on the NET Journal series episode The World of Piri Thomas, making Parks the first Black director to be employed by a major media company.

 Bell has been a member of the Directors Guild of America since 1974 and the Academy of Television Arts & Sciences since 1977.

 Between 2014 and 2016, Bell and Wiland helped develop a master's program in "media for social justice" at Woodbury University in Burbank.

 On November 12, 2019, he published the book Woodstock: Interviews and Recollections, with a foreword by Martin Scorsese, in which he recounts the behind-the-scenes of the Woodstock documentary.

 Dale Bell is also a member of The Explorers Club of New York.

 Personal life

-Dale Bell married 3 times, he currently lives in Santa Monica with his wife Liz, they married on October 12, 2008.
-He has four children has six grandchildren.
+Dale Bell has been married 3 times.
+He currently lives in Santa Monica with his wife, Liz.
+They married on October 12, 2008.
+He has four children and six grandchildren.